Logo Board Game

 The game includes 1 playing board, 6 playing pieces, 400 cards containing 1,600 questions and rules.

 The game was launched by Drumond Park in 2009, and was one of the three top selling adult games in the UK for that year, with Drumond Park’s Articulate and Rapidough taking the number 2 and 3 spots.

-The game launched internationally in 2010 when it was nominated for the Toy of the Year in the Netherlands, and was awarded the “Grand Prix du Jouet – Jeu D’ambiance” in France.
+The game launched internationally in 2010, where it was nominated for the Toy of the Year in the Netherlands, and was awarded the “Grand Prix du Jouet – Jeu D’ambiance” in France.

-There are other games which is The Logo Board Game but with a main theme including:
+There are other games following The Logo Board Game format but with a main theme including: